madscatt/test_open_acc/README.md

 # openacc
-files and docs for mini gpu hackathon, ORNL/Knoxville
+files and docs parallel code development for sassie